oakmac/standard-clojure-style-js/README.md

 - [ ] parens - Eval
 - [ ] brackets - Vector with Different Types
 - [ ] need to add additional cases for namespace maps (what is allowed?)
+- [ ] PR upstream to Clojure-Sublimed the option map for Repeat (can remove Repeat1)

 ## Notes